Stephan U. Dombrowski

 Lynne Murray

-Vera
+Vera Ara�jo-Soares

 Abstract

-Objective: To test and optimize the feasibility and acceptability of a physical activity (PA) and healthy eating behavior change intervention for obese adults with obesity-related co-morbidities or additional risk factors for co-morbidities.
-Methods: Open-pilot intervention study using an uncontrolled pre and post design with ongoing measures on intervention acceptability and feasibility.
+To test and optimize the feasibility and acceptability of a physical activity (PA) and healthy eating behavior change intervention for obese adults with obesity-related co-morbidities or additional risk factors for co-morbidities.
+Open-pilot intervention study using an uncontrolled pre and post design with ongoing measures on intervention acceptability and feasibility.
 Participants received 5 weekly nurse-led one-hour long group sessions.
 Acceptability and feasibility were assessed throughout.
 PA, dietary behavior and weight were measured before and after the intervention.
-Results: Of 74 consenting participants, 61 (82%) received and 47 (64%) completed the intervention.
+Of 74 consenting participants, 61 (82%) received and 47 (64%) completed the intervention.
 Average ratings of intervention materials and components by participants ranged between 4.1 and 4.9 out of 5.
 Average facilitator satisfaction rating was 90% (range 75-100%).
 The intervention delivery was feasible as indicated by ratings and comments from participants and the facilitator.
 Participants lost -0.86. kg of weight t(45) = 3.84, p= 0.0001, and increased PA by an additional 1.6 (SD= 2.7) sessions/week, t(31) = -3.3, p= 0.002.
 No significant dietary differences emerged.
-Conclusion: The intervention was acceptable to the facilitator and participants and feasible for delivery.
+The intervention was acceptable to the facilitator and participants and feasible for delivery.
 Several intervention aspects were further optimized.
-Practice implications: The current study outlines a PA and dietary behavior change pilot intervention coupled with a systematic and transparent process of intervention optimization.
+The current study outlines a PA and dietary behavior change pilot intervention coupled with a systematic and transparent process of intervention optimization.

 Citation